jmeowmeow/PixieReport/express-progress/tasks.md

 since METAR compresses dates by reporting only the day of month in the short METAR report, and depending on context.

+Thu 23 Jan 2025 08:59:29 AM PST

+Reviewing from the commute bus to Bellevue.

+2-mo certbot renewal for site performed last week (as I recall)

+Might be time to review the "done.md" doc and/or move old notes here to archive.

+Watching the local console suggested two improvements to weather not found reporting.
+* Add the station name to the console error
+* Add the weather-not-found name to the JSON seen in /devpixie

 ## Weatherpixie.com Features